 2. Contact your insurance company.

-Fire is covered by home insurance, as are lightning strikes.
-Home insurance will also cover storm damage, such as trees falling on your home or a damaged roof.
 Your insurance company will want the who, what, where, when, and how of the situation.
-They can guide you as far how to move forward with the claim.
+They can guide you on how to move forward with the claim and let you know what’s going to happen next.
 They’ll connect you with a claims handler, which leads us to our third pro tip.